buddycloud/buddycloud-vm/README.md

 Shut down Vagrant with: `vagrant halt`.
 And `vagrant kill` will remove all disks and configs.

+### Running in Production

+This VM can [optionally] mix settings from your 1) your private repo (override any settings elsewhere) 2) the buddycloud-vm repo.

+Setup to run in production,
+- create a private repo (eg: `buddycloud-vm-bigproject`)
+- `git clone buddycloud-vm-bigproject` into `/srv/buddycloud-vm-bigproject`
+- edit `/etc/salt/minion.conf` add add the path of your private repo
+- run `salt-call --local state.highstate`

+Then each time you want to update the VM,
+- `cd /srv/buddycloud-vm-bigproject`
+- `git pull`
+- `salt-call --local state.highstate`

 ### Todo (pull requests welcomed)

 - add logrotate for all packages